Biological Sciences

 • Professional Skills and Techniques

 You’ll focus on the development of your professional skills and personalise your career ambitions.
 You’ll select your study elements, which will allow you flexibility and draw upon your research expertise and links with external partners.
 Some of the wide range of topics you’ll cover will be relevant to your degree, such as advanced microscopy, protein biochemistry, species identification, geographic information systems, entrepreneurship or science communication.
 You’ll gain hands-on experience on how to competently perform techniques, and you’ll hear from professionals working in the sector, who will provide an insight into their career.
-You will learn how you can make a difference in the world and existing job market with the new knowledge and skills you’ll gain.
+You'll learn how you can make a difference in the world and existing job market with the new knowledge and skills you’ll gain.
 Self-reflection is encouraged on this module, and you’ll get the chance to demonstrate your learning through a written report, talk, poster, leaflet, protocol, or oral viva.

-• Project/Dissertation
+• Project

 This is the culmination of your degree, and your chance to delve into the world of research to pioneer your own breakthrough.
 As part of this module you’ll have the opportunity to create an individual piece of research related to your degree subject, working alongside a supervisor from the Department of Biological Sciences at Oxford Brookes University.
 You’ll be encouraged to explore opportunities to develop your project outside of the University, under the guidance of your tutor.
 You’ll participate in formal sessions that are designed to help you consider possible project choices and provide you with the necessary knowledge to search for outside project opportunities.